 Track the Statistics

-The key of lean startup design is to construct, measure and learn.
+The key of lean startup trends 2024 design is to construct, measure and learn.

 Selecting precise measurements is essential since no possible uniform answer exists.
 This approach relies on your business model.
 For instance, the SaaS MVP includes the following metrics: